radashi-org/radashi/.github/pull_request_template.md

 - [ ] Related documentation has been updated, if needed
 - [ ] Related tests have been added or updated, if needed
+- [ ] Related benchmarks have been added or updated, if needed

 ## Does this PR introduce a breaking change?